 European colonialism had a deep impact on the Southeast Asian populations.
 It shaped the societies and after their independence the national elities founded modern nation states, following this European concept, what didn't exist here before.
 That includes also Siam / Thailand, which was the only country what could avoid being colonialized, but had to pay great contributions to the colonial powers and the significant development in the colonialized countries around Siams (shrinking) territories.

 More and more Westerners came to Southeast Asia, on the search for trade opportunities.
 Most of them came in the name of their states, namely many Spanish, Dutch, British.
 France established a good relationship to king Narai of Siam (Ayutthaya).
-This went so far, that they built a fortress at Thonburi (now part of Bangkok) and got concessions from the king to extend their influence in Siam considerably.
+This went so far, that they were allowed to built a fortress at Thonburi (now part of Bangkok) and got concessions from the king to extend their influence in Siam considerably.
 In fact this was meaned to establish a first French colony in Indochina, which was thwarted by a certain fraction of the Siamese high nobility, who saw that coming and commited a palace revolution in 1688 (the 'Siamese Revolution').
 It cost the Siamese weeks of fighting after that to get rid of the French in Thonburi.

-Among the remarkable Westerners of former centuries are Simone de la Loubere, a French envoy of Lous XIV in Ayutthaya and Lopburi in 1688, Stamford Raffles, who was governor of Java, Bencoolen on Sumatra and unforgotten for the foundation of Singapore, Franz Wilhelm Junghuhn, the brilliant botanist and geograph who explored Java and parts of the Batak countries on Sumatra, Alfred Russel Wallace, who lived for years on the Indonesian Islands, particularly Borneo, and contributed a great deal of work and brilliant ideas to the development of the theory of evolution, which was in the 19th century still named after both, him and famous Charles Darwin, and Henri Mouhot, the French explorer of parts of Indochina, who was a step-maker for French Imperialism in the region.
+Among the remarkable Westerners of former centuries are Simon de la Loubere, a French envoy of Lous XIV in Ayutthaya and Lopburi in 1688, Stamford Raffles, who was governor of Java, Bencoolen on Sumatra and unforgotten for the foundation of Singapore, Franz Wilhelm Junghuhn, the brilliant botanist and geograph who explored Java and parts of the Batak countries on Sumatra, Alfred Russel Wallace, who lived for years on the Indonesian Islands, particularly Borneo, and contributed a great deal of work and brilliant ideas to the development of the theory of evolution, which was in the 19th century still named after both, him and famous Charles Darwin, and Henri Mouhot, the French explorer of parts of Indochina, who was a step-maker for French Imperialism in the region.
 The list could be extended, of course.